Last Updated: 13-20-2025

 Then enter the hashed password from /root/SlackerMail/postfixadmin_setup_hashed.pass in the

-setup_password field in /var/www/postfixadmin/config.local.php like below.
+setup_password field in /usr/local/www/postfixadmin/config.local.php like below.
 I left all settings at

 default values except what I changed below, and of course adjust for your domain and passwords.